open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

 ## Configuration

-Refer to [config.yaml](./testdata/config.yaml) for detailed examples on using the processor.
+Refer to [config.yaml](./testdata/config.yaml) for detailed examples on using the exporter.

 * The `otlp` property configures the template used for building the OTLP exporter.
 Refer to the OTLP Exporter documentation for information on which options are available.
 Note that the `endpoint` property should not be set and will be overridden by this exporter with the backend endpoint.
 * The `resolver` accepts a `static` node, a `dns`, a `k8s` service or `aws_cloud_map`.
 If all four are specified, an `errMultipleResolversProvided` error will be thrown.